alexeyoganezov/alexeyoganezov/README.md

 December 2021 — July 2022

-- Participated in development of inner medical system
+- Development of client application for appointment booking
+- Development of inner application for keeping track of customers, pets, visits, exam results, etc.

 ### JetRuby LLC